-A pull request is merged with a squash merge so that all of your commits will be registered as a single commit to the master branch; this simplifies the connection between JIRA issues and commits, makes it easier to bisect history to identify where changes were introduced, and helps us be able to cherry-pick individual patches onto a maintenance branch.
+A pull request is merged with a squash merge so that all of your commits will be registered as a single commit to the main branch; this simplifies the connection between GitHub issues and commits, makes it easier to bisect history to identify where changes were introduced, and helps us be able to cherry-pick individual patches onto a maintenance branch.

 Apache Arrow has an explicit policy over developing experimental repositories in the context of rules for revolutionaries.

 The main motivation for this policy is to offer a lightweight mechanism to conduct experimental work, with the necessary creative freedom, within the ASF and the Apache Arrow governance model.
 This policy allows committers to work on new repositories, as they offer many important tools to manage it (e.g. github issues, “watch”, “github stars” to measure overall interest).

 A committer may initiate experimental work by creating a separate git repository within the Apache Arrow (e.g. via selfserve) and announcing it on the mailing list, together with its goals, and a link to the newly created repository.

 The committer must initiate an email thread with the sole purpose of presenting updates to the community about the status of the repo.

 There must not be official releases from the repository.

 Any decision to make the experimental repo official in any way, whether by merging or migrating, must be discussed and voted on in the mailing list.